Chile´s Codelco shuts Andina mine as general strike hits operations

 At least 15 people have died in protests that started over a hike in public transport costs that prompted arson attacks and looting of businesses and the declaration of a state of emergency by Pinera over a large swath of Chile.

-Chile, the world’s top copper exporter, produces nearly one-third of the world’s output of the red metal.
+The International Copper Study Group (ICSG) said on Wednesday the copper market would see a surplus of 281,000 tonnes in 2020.

+“Taking into account such forecasts, the strike in Chile is unlikely to have any significant effect on the copper market,” said Anton Berlin, head of marketing at Russia’s Norilsk Nickel.

-Reporting by Fabian Cambero; Writing by Dave Sherwood; editing by David Evans and David Gregorio
+Reporting by Fabian Cambero; additional reporting by Polina Devitt and Dave Sherwood, Writing by Dave Sherwood; editing by David Evans and David Gregorio